System Design: Building a Real-Time Chat Application

 }

 Clients send a heartbeat every 15 seconds.
 If the key expires (no heartbeat for 30 seconds), the user is considered offline.
-No complex state machine needed.
+No complex state machine is needed, and crashed clients clean themselves up automatically once the TTL lapses.

 Scaling WebSockets Horizontally

 This is where most designs fall apart.
-User A is connected to Server 1, User B is connected to Server 2.
-How does A's message reach B?
+User A is connected to Server 1, User B is connected to Server 2 — so how does A’s message reach B?

 Redis Pub/Sub solves this.
 Each chat server subscribes to a channel.
 When Server 1 receives a message for User B, it publishes to Redis.
 Server 2 picks it up and delivers over its local WebSocket.